heidi-holappa/ot-harjoitustyo/documentation/testing-documentation.md

 * The error message is not user fiendly when the project is not initialized with the command 'poetry run invoke build.'
 * Exception handling in the application logic could be improved by using tailored exceptions
 * In the contact preview text-widget text layout has spacing issues.
+* Contact preview window does not have a scrollbar.
+Content can be scrolled with a mouse wheel or by selecting content.